The Top 5 Benefits of Developing with Containers

 VMs can be a few gigabytes because they include an entire operating system as well as the application.
 A physical server running three virtual machines would have a hypervisor — a “host” operating system — and three separate “guest” operating systems running on top of it.
 Ultimately, VMs can monopolize an exorbitant amount of resources.

 But containers are much smaller, only taking up a few megabytes.
 A server running three containerized applications in Docker only requires a single OS, and containers share the OS kernel.
-The size and portability of containers means more are able to run on a single server.
+The size and portability of containers means that more are able to run on a single server.

 With containerization, you won’t need as much hardware, resulting in a reduction of bare metal and data center costs.
 If you’re in the cloud, the efficiency of containers means you’ll spin the dials that determine your monthly or quarterly bill far more slowly.